MolecularMindset/Terminal_Agent_Assistance/README.md

 - **LangChain for Workflow Automation**: Utilizing LangChain to create complex workflows and automate tasks within the terminal.

-- **Groq Hardware Acceleration**: Leveraging Groq's hardware solutions for unparalleled performance and efficiency in processing tasks.
+- **Groq API Acceleration**: Leveraging Groq's hardware solutions for unparalleled performance and efficiency in processing tasks.

 - **Comprehensive Tutorial**: Includes a detailed Jupyter notebook tutorial on building simple to advanced agents, showcasing the integration of these technologies.